 Use the following checklist to gauge how your church is doing at creating a physically and financially safe fundraising event.

 Before you launch your next fundraising effort, be sure to consider some aspects that may be putting your church and your members at risk.
-Use the simple tips below as a checklist for your next fundraiser.
+Use the simple tips below help ensure that your next fundraiser is safe.

 Outside Vendors.
 Most vendors are reputable.
 However, some may be inexperienced or unprofessional.
 Be sure to select vendors who have references.
 Utilize a written contract outlining their duties and get proof that they have adequate insurance.

 Equipment.
 All equipment, whether owned by the church, rented, or brought in by a vendor should be safe.
 The only way to insure this is to have it inspected by a certified inspector.
 Further, all equipment should be run by a trained, responsible person who has safety in mind.

 Food Sales.
 Anytime you are selling food, extra care should be provided.
 Adults should make sure the food is kept at the proper temperatures and safe to sell.